 Each year, the Department of Public Works picks up fallen leaves during the autumn season.
 But now is the time to consider "going green" with leaf disposal.
-Using a mulching mower or composting your leaves instead of having them hauled away will save both truck fuel, the air quality, and landfill space.
+Using a mulching mower or composting your leaves instead of having them hauled away will save both truck fuel, air quality, and landfill space.
 There is nothing better than using composted leaves for mulching in your garden areas.
 Check the internet for more information for mulching and composting ideas.

 Leaf Collection Guidelines